coderefinery/documentation/guide.md

 ### Timing

-As an instructors you should prepare all bullet points in the requirements and tools section but do not go through each bullet point in detail.
+As an instructor you should prepare all bullet points in the requirements and tools section but do not go through each bullet point in detail.
 Only highlight the main points and rather give time for a discussion.
 Leave details for a later lecture for those who want to find out more.
 If you go through each bullet point